Skip to main content

 Coming soon

-High land values with strong comps for fully permitted ADUs.
+City of LA neighborhood — high land values with strong comps for fully permitted ADUs.

 • Encino